Velocifire NK01 Wireless – Unboxing

 One word: cheap.
 They’re pad printed thin ABS.
 They will shine and wear down with time and use.

-It’s also worth mentioning that this thing has crazy range.
+It’s also worth mentioning that the NK01 wireless keypad has crazy range.
 I walked three walls over in my house and my laptop still picked the NK01 up loud and clear.
 That’s pretty crazy considering its tiny power supply.
 Other than that, though, the NK01 is a “what you see is what you get” product.

 The labels and branding are passable.
 The Velocifire logo on the NK01 is properly saturated, unlike the VM70 (which had a grayish look to its flames).
 Its rear label is plastic, as expected.
 There is also a stray QC sticker on the back that you’ll want to peel off.

 The Velocifire NK01 features an impressive range, price, and quality level.
 I’m guessing that its battery life won’t be the longest, nor will everyone like its switches or aesthetic.
-Its keycaps are also abysmal.
-Even so, it has potential.
+Its mechanical keycaps are also not the greatest.
 It might be worthwhile to design a custom case for it, complete with an on/off switch.
 The prank value is also quite high given its range.
 If one were to discreetly pop the dongle into a computer, one could spam keypad commands from the next city block.
 That may not even be complete hyperbole.

 If you need a wireless mechanical keypad on the cheap, this is as good as gold.
 I’m not terribly fond of certain design decisions, but Velocifire was probably accepting the lowest bidders to keep costs down.
-If its quirks seem inconsequential, this is a keypad for you.
+If its quirks seem inconsequential, this is the mechanical keypad for you.
+At its budget price, the Velocifire NK01 mechanical keypad isn’t too difficult of a decision.
+But if you’re on the fence, I highly recommend checking out the Amazon reviews.
+That being said, we covered this wireless keypad pretty in-depth.

 Feel free to follow up with questions or comments.
 You can get in touch with us on this page or social media.